-My husband and I took our son on a trip to Rome, Italy earlier this year.
+My husband and I took our son on a trip to Rome, Italy a couple of years ago.
 It was a fantastic trip- full of exploration and sampling plenty of Italian food.
 We sure ate our share of pizza, pasta and gelato, and we were able to sample pasta with vodka sauce there too.
 It was so good!

 One of the more adventurous things we did in Rome was to go on a segway tour of the city with Fat Tire Tours.
 It was an easy, fun way to get around without walking everywhere, and we loved having a guide to tell us about every little historical Roman thing we were seeing.
 The guides teach you how to ride the segways, so unless you’re super uncoordinated or unbalanced on your feet, you should be just fine in riding one.
 I would do it again- especially in other cities (Fat Tire Tours operates in a lot of other cities, and they do bike tours and walking tours too).